This tutorial allows you to learn how to use ECSQL to read and query the business data in your iModels.

 In the course of the tutorial you will notice how similar ECSQL and SQL are.
 To not reinvent the wheel, this tutorial therefore expects you to be familiar with the basics of SQL.
 If you are new to SQL, please take a class on the SQL basics first.

-The tutorial makes reference to the iModelConsole application to try out the ECSQL examples in the tutorial yourself and to experiment with your own ECSQL statements.
+The tutorial makes reference to the iModelConsole application.
+Use the app to follow along with the tutorial by executing the ECSQL examples yourself.
+You can also experiment with your own ECSQL statements.

 The ECSQL examples in the tutorial work with a sample iModel.